Seed Library

 Baie Verte Bean (Heritage)

 * Limited supply.
-Available only at Baddeck Library.
+Available only at Baddeck and Sydney.

 Originally grown by the Maliseet in New Brunswick, this First Nations heirloom is delicious as a green bean when picked young and excels as a dry bean in soups and casseroles.
 Semi-vining, staking is not really necessary but it works well in a Three Sisters planting system.